zahrabakhshalizadeh/maryrosecook.com/_posts/2016-08-19-responding-to-a-students-request-for-help.md

 #### Open process (vs closed)

 * An open process is one that helps the student to learn more than a closed process.
 For example, letting the student type, rather than typing myself, or saying "can you use the filter function for that?" rather than "type dot f i l t e r ...".

-### Traps I sometimes fall into

-* Giving in to the student's desire to get a solution NOW.
-In these cases, I should try to get them out of their writing code brain and into their observing brain.

-* Asking breadcrumb questions that really just require reading my mind.

-* Not having a clear plan, and jumping between methods of helping the student.